WHAT IS AN OPTOMETRIST?

 At Ophthalmology Physicians & Surgeons, our optometrists’ and ophthalmologists’ work hand in hand to provide comprehensive eye care, treat eye diseases and provide post-surgical care.
 In most situations, patients will see an optometrist first and schedule an appointment with an ophthalmologist only if medically necessary.
 “All the doctors in our practice work closely together to provide the best quality, comprehensive eye care that we can to all of our patients” stated by Francis Clark, M.D.

-To schedule an appointment at Ophthalmology Physicians & Surgeons, give us a call at one of our seven convenient locations in the greater Philadelphia area.
+To schedule an appointment at Ophthalmology Physicians & Surgeons, give us a call at one of our six convenient locations in the greater Philadelphia area.